 A.T.
 Still University of Health Sciences is deeply committed to an educational and collaborative environment embracing cultural proficiency.
 Students striving to become the best healthcare professionals possible must understand and embrace society’s diversity.
 This is also true for ATSU’s faculty and staff.

-Andrew Taylor Still, MD, DO, founder of osteopathic medicine and ATSU, was a licensed physician and surgeon, healthcare innovator, abolitionist, civil war hospital steward, and suffragist who created opportunities for women in medicine as early as the 1890s.
+Andrew Taylor Still, DO, founder of osteopathic medicine and ATSU, was a licensed physician and surgeon, healthcare innovator, abolitionist, civil war hospital steward, and suffragist who created opportunities for women in medicine as early as the 1890s.

 Today, ATSU supports students who learn and serve in diverse, underserved, urban, and rural communities across America.
 ATSU’s alumni also practice, work, and volunteer across the world.
 Many hold leadership positions dedicated to bringing quality healthcare to those in greatest need.

-Director's message +
+Departmental message +

 A.T.
 Still University has positioned diversity at the forefront of the strategic planning process.
 This only reinforces the historic value the University has for this aspect of our culture.
 The standard to be a preeminent university for health profession education isn’t a mere statement.
 ATSU lives these ideals for the sake of osteopathy and the evolution of the health professions.
 As the birthplace for osteopathic education, ATSU is fully invested in that legacy.

-The first overarching tenet of osteopathy is the unity of body, mind and spirit.
+The first overarching tenet of osteopathy is the unity of body, mind, and spirit.
 By understanding the precision by which the human body functions, one can appreciate the value of utilizing this amazing instrument to promote healing.
 Diversity education at ATSU also seeks to embody this tenet to induce inclusion at every level.
 Our mission is the spirit through which our body operates.
 Our collective minds deliver on innovation, collaboration and appreciation for differences.
 By valuing the difference that these differences make, we become increasingly reflective of the communities we serve.
 Our mission is centered on service.
-By serving our community partners, students, faculty, staff and external partners, we are moving from cultural competence to a culturally proficient organization.
+By serving our community partners, students, faculty, staff, and external partners, we are moving from cultural competence to a culturally proficient organization.

 The strength of our progression towards cultural proficiency is our ability to be reflective and to always aspire to move beyond where we are.
 This measure of excellence compels us to be a work in progress at all times - constantly moving forward.
 ATSU is a beacon for caring people committed to service, committed to the body as an instrument of healing and committed to inclusivity in its most sincere sense.